lkodinsson/MARS/Core/PHB.md

 #### Ready an Action

-**Action Speed:** Standard
+**Action Speed:** 2

-Declare any standard, swift, or free action to use as a reaction given a specified trigger of your choice.
+Declare any action with a speed of 0 to 2 to use as a reaction given a specified trigger of your choice.

 For example: while standing at the end of a hallway, you can ready an attack action against any targets that come into view (such as from a room attached to that hallway).
 Readied actions are performed immediately, even if that means they might happen in the middle of, or before, another action.
 This can include spells, maneuvers, or any other special abilities.

 #### Rise From Prone

-**Action Speed:** Swift
+**Action Speed:** 1

 You cancel the effects of prone.
 Ranged and melee attacks against you are made as normal, and your movement speed is restored.

 #### Seek Cover

-**Action Speed:** Swift
+**Action Speed:** 0 or 1

 If you are next to a barricade, or the edge of a wall, or some similar structure, you can seek cover behind that object.
 While being provided cover, you are considered to be partially concealed from ranged enemies until your next turn, giving disadvantage to ranged actions made against your deflection and evasion.

-You may also use this action as a free action if you have moved more than once during your turn.
+You may also use this action at an action speed of 0 if you have moved more than once during your turn.
 If you do, you do not need to hide behind an obstacle to get the benefits; it is as though you are using your speed and movement to avoid being targeted from a distance.

 #### Use Skill